-LeGrace Benson, immediate past president
+LeGrace Benson, Vice-President

 LeGrace Benson currently directs the Arts of Haiti Research Project and is Associate Editor of the Journal of Haitian Studies.
 Professor emerita from the State University of New York, she holds a PhD from Cornell University and an MFA from the University of Georgia; she also studied at Long Island University (film production) and at the Episcopal Divinity School of Philadelphia.
 She has held faculty positions at Cornell, Wells College, SUNY-Empire State College, SUNY-Cortland, and Ithaca College.
 For the Faculté d’Education Regina Assumpta (FERA) in Cap-Haïtien, she taught Art History and English as a Second Language.
 In 2003–2004 she was a Cornell Civic Fellow, and in 2005–2006 a Visiting Research Fellow at the Center for Black Studies Research, University of California, Santa Barbara.
 Her work includes documentary films and numerous publications for scholarly journals, chapters in edited books, and art exhibition texts.
 She recently published Arts and Religions of Haiti: How the Sun Illuminates under Cover of Darkness (2014).